TellurideOfGold/ProjectEuler/README.md

 ### Cheat 1 (1c.hs)

 The above solution works, but there's a much faster way.
-Wouldn't it be neat if we
+Wouldn't it be neat if we could compute the sum directly?
+Without adding up all the intermediate values?

 One day in the 1700's, the someday to be legendary mathematician Carl Friedrich Gauss was an 8 year old student of elementary school.
 His teacher, probably hoping to keep his young charges occupied for a while, instructed the class to add up all the numbers from 1 to 100.
 But in just a moment, Gauss found the answer!
 And this s what he saw: